kk-spartans/scholars-cup/README.md

  - Hope my teammates will do a better job than me at that topic because I *give up* (especially in Social Studies and Art and Literature).

 Anything above the “(gpt4o/5/whatever model generated)” — **I wrote**.
 And if there’s a hr below it, the AI part ends.

+Questions left —
+Questions with art to examine left —
+Questions without art to examine left —